Enterprise House, The Courtyard, Old Court House Road, Bromborough, Wirral, CH62 4UE

 Agents no longer receive PAYE tax codes showing the detail of the allowances granted and restrictions imposed and these should be checked as soon as they are received and if there is any uncertainty, advice should be taken and the code corrected as soon as possible.
 In addition any change in circumstance such as the receipt of a new source of income or pension should also be a trigger for considering, in detail, the tax code with corrective action taken as necessary.

-With the advancement in computer technology H M Revenue & Customs are taking full advantage and are imposing more burdens on the employer in respect of penalties for late payment of monthly or quarterly PAYE and will shortly be introducing “real time” returns of employee deduction details.
+With the advancement in computer technology H M Revenue & Customs are taking full advantage and are imposing more burdens on the employer in respect of penalties for late payment of monthly or quarterly PAYE and have now introduced “real time” returns of employee deduction details, with the system now in full operation.

 In order to ensure they can take full benefit of the new penalty regime, H M Revenue & Customs will be introducing real time returns of the amounts due.
 This is similar to the scheme operated by employers who are required to make returns under the construction industry scheme.
 It is proposed that the new scheme will replace the annual return requirement such that each tax month an employer will be required to make a return of the deductions made.
 This will ensure that the correct PAYE & NI is accounted for at the right time making manipulation of payroll records difficult.
 The scheme is currently undergoing pilot testing and is hoped to be in full use next year.